 4. Projected revenue: Depending on the nature of your business, projected revenue for proposed products/features can be a helpful way to gauge what prioritization decisions would contribute most to the bottom line.
 You can then quickly filter feature ideas based on a numerical range.

 5. Reach: Re-popularized by RICE prioritization, reach represents the number of customers likely to be impacted by a feature.
 Reach encourages PMs to consider more than just how badly the feature is needed by a few loud customers.

 6. Fibonacci complexity estimate: Fibonacci numbers (1, 2, 3, 5, 8, 13…) have a funny way of turning up all over the place.
 For many, they seem a natural fit for performing high-level feature complexity estimates.

 7. Custom prioritization score: Teams with elaborate systems for calculating feature prioritization scores will rejoice in being able to add these values to their boards.
-Spoiler alert: in the future we’ll allow you to calculate these scores right from within productboard.
-Consider this a stop-gap solution :).
+Spoiler alert: In the future we’ll allow you to calculate these scores right from within productboard.

 8. T-shirt sizing: Custom dropdown columns support any emoji!
 That means you can easily represent something like t-shirt size complexity estimates graphically.
 Learn how